 There is Overhead in Spawning a Node's Body as a Task

-The bodies of source_nodes, function_nodes, continue_nodes and multifunction_nodes always execute within spawned tasks.
+The bodies of input_nodes, function_nodes, continue_nodes and multifunction_nodes execute within spawned tasks by default.
 This means that you need to take into account the overhead of task scheduling when estimating the time it takes for a node to execute its body.
 All of the rules of thumb for determining the appropriate granularity of tasks therefore also apply to node bodies as well.
 If you have many fine-grained nodes in your flow graph, the impact of these overheads can noticeably impact your performance.
 However, depending on the graph structure, you can reduce such overheads by using lightweight policy with these nodes.